 Clubhouse Transparency, Tutorials, Invitations and Trust

-I find it very nice that the founders Rohan and Seth do a one hour TownHall every Sunday at 9am PT.
+I find it very nice that the founders Rohan and Seth do a one hour TownHall every week.
 The first half features updates and the second half answers questions that have been submitted.
-I often get my update from Irene Koehler who does a 30 minute recap at 10:45pm from her Women in Business 40+ Club that includes Clubhouse tech expertise from Nawzil Najeeb and Cyndilu Miller and interaction on how to use Clubhouse’s latest features.
+Irene Koehler does a recap associated with that from her Women in Business 40+ Club that includes Clubhouse tech expertise from Nawzil Najeeb and Cyndilu Miller and interaction on how to use Clubhouse’s latest features.

 Clubhouse Invitations are No Longer Needed